DhephersonRibeiro/Doom-Fire/README.md

 # Doom-Fire
-using pure javascript to program doom fire
+using pure javascript to program doom fire effect